amybohbeanii/Study/fin10.md

  ## lessons from capital market history
+  * greater the potential reward from risky investment, greater the risk
   * this chapter is about the relation between risk and return
   * practical info for thinking about investing in financial assets (stocks, bonds)
   * specifically, what rate you should expect moeny to grow per year